matgott/js-notes/README.md

 This happens because at the moment of creating the execution context first all variables are declared.

 - **Variables:** Are hoisted and initialized with `undefined`.
-- **Functions:** Formal functions are hoisted and initialized with their function value/reference.
+- **Functions:** Formal functions are hoisted and initialized with their function value.
 - **let - const:** Are hoisted but the cannot be accesed before their declaration.
 This is called `Temporal dead zone` which start at the begining of the scope until the line where it is defined.

 **References**